tkgroot/workshop-open-source/slides.md

 And occasionally the ugly arises

-We created a collection of noteworthy open-source
+We created a collection of noteworthy open-source news -->
--->

 ---